I am honored to be nominated for a second term as senior secretary for ophthalmic practice.

 I was drawn to the Academy’s educational and research mission as a member of the Young Ophthalmologists Committee.
 As part of the Leadership Development Program (LDP VI), I presented “Complications of Laser Surgery” with a live laser demonstration at an Academy and VETs Act Coalition symposium at the U.S. Capitol.
 I learned the importance of patient advocacy and relationships with legislators in our mission of protecting sight.
 LDP is among the Academy’s crown jewels.
 I developed essential skills and formed relationships with colleagues who advocate for patients across the country.

-I’ve continued to serve the Academy in numerous capacities, including the AAO Revitalization Study Group (2007-08).
-As an AAO delegate to the American Medical Association and past president of a state society (2009), I’ve advocated on the front lines as critical issues are presented which have the potential to either protect or threaten sight.
-As vice chair of the AMA Ophthalmology Section Council and former chair of the AMA Young Physicians Section (2010-11), I also work with leaders across medical specialties on critical issues which affect the practice of medicine nationwide.
+I’ve continued to serve the Academy in numerous capacities, including the Academy Revitalization Study Group.
+As an Academy delegate to the American Medical Association (AMA) and past-president of a state society, I’ve advocated on the front lines as critical issues are presented which have the potential to either protect or threaten sight.
+As a member of the AMA Council on Medical Service, chair of the AMA Ophthalmology Section Council and former chair of the AMA Young Physicians Section, I also work with leaders across medical specialties on critical issues which affect the practice of medicine nationwide.

 My first term as senior secretary of ophthalmic practice started in January 2020, two months before ophthalmic practices shut down due to the COVID-19 pandemic.
 The Academy quickly pivoted to help colleagues navigate an uncharted course and to maintain practice viability.
 Through collaboration between physician and administrator leaders, the American Academy of Ophthalmic Executives® (AAOE®) continues to identify objectives, amplify strength and achieve key results.